- Kamen Rider:

 - Six members of the Green Bay Packers pop up at the a capella riff-off in Pitch Perfect 2, appearing as themselves.

-- Scooby-Doo features Scrappy-Doo of all people as the Big Bad.
+- Scooby-Doo features Scrappy-Doo of all creatures as the Big Bad.
 He was kept hidden from marketing.

 - Star Trek Into Darkness includes both Carol Marcus and Khan Noonien Singh as major supporting characters, but it introduces both of them under fake names ( "Carol Wallace" and "John Harrison", respectively) to hide their identities from savvy Trekkies who would already know them.
 Given that the film takes place in an Alternate Universe version of the Original Series era, most fans could deduce that both characters would be around somewhere, but the revelation of their identities is significant because it suddenly makes it clear that the film is really a loose What If? retelling of Star Trek II: The Wrath of Khan.

 - Star Wars: